kevinglasson/scrapy-proxies/README.md

 ## What to put in Scrapy's 'settings.py'

-This is stuff you are going to need to integrate this middleware with scrapy.
+This is stuff you are going to need to integrate this middleware with Scrapy.

 SSP_SCYLLA_URI - The location of the Scylla API (Default: 'http://localhost:8899')